Skip to content

 Organization-level SMTP settings apply only to the selected organization.

 Important: The SMTP Configuration feature may not be available to all organizations by default.
+If you do not see this option, contact your partner admin or system administrator to enable it for your organization.

 1. Navigate to InfrastructureSystemSettings.